DopierRex/OneNext/README.md

 Now, you will need to FLASH the alternative cores right on the Spectrum Next!

-If you haven't already, you can start using a VGA monitor with your Next/N-go.
+Use a VGA monitor and with the PS/2 keyboard wired to your Next/N-go.
 The default is VGA 50hz 'mode 0', but if you don't get a satisfactory display on your monitor, you can restart the Spectrum Next/N-go and check the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
 Select a VGA mode you are happy with, from the different modes displayed on your monitor through the screen cycles.

-Also, you will notice that, if you have a PS/2 keyboard wired to the Spectrum Next, it will be now already configured to work.
-Use a PS/2 splitter cable, if you want to add a PS/2 mouse!

 Flashing the extra cores is relatively simple.
 Restart your Spectrum Next/N-go, upon boot press the key 'C' to enter ZX Spectrum Next Extra Cores.
 There are up to 14 FPGA slots available, listed vertically from numbers 18 to 31.
 From here, you can enter, erase, and update the extra cores.